-Add these Marinated Meyer Lemon-Garlic Roasted Croutons to any salad, and it will be elevated to another level.
-Sourdough bread soaks up the flavors of fresh Meyer lemon juice and freshly crushed garlic before it's roasted to perfection.
-If you've been reading my blog for a while, you know my nine-year-old son has Celiac Disease, and is therefor gluten-free.
-You may also remember that my husband — to stand in solidarity with him — is also gluten-free.
+Add this Lemon-Garlic Crouton recipe to any salad, and it will be elevated to another level.
+Sourdough bread soaks up the flavors of fresh lemon juice and crushed garlic before it's roasted to perfection.
+If you've been reading my blog for a while, you know my nine-year-old son has Celiac Disease, and is therefore gluten-free.
+You may also remember that my husband -- to stand in solidarity with him -- is also gluten-free.
 (Very sweet.)

 I do not abstain from gluten.
 (I'm still sweet, though. ;-))

 I have a small bag of "gluten-full" items tucked into a corner of the pantry where only I can access it.

 Not much -- a little all-purpose flour for my recipe testing and, for my younger son, graham crackers and goldfish.
 (He loves these things.)
 Other items sometimes go in and out of the bag, but beyond that, our house is essentially gluten-free.

 (If you're interested in those details, please email me, as I'm always happy to share how our family handles it.)

 The other day I was in a bakery and couldn't resist a beautiful, rustic, golden loaf of sourdough bread.
 It didn't make it into "the bag."

 I used it immediately to make this Lemon-Garlic Crouton recipe, and served them in a Fried Lemon Ceaser Salad (pictured below), the same day at a casual lunch.
 Delicious!